panditraghav/veridical/README.md

-# rb-editor
+# Markor

-This is a blog editor using which you can create you blog website and have a medium-like editor in it!
+This is a WYSIWYG editor using which you can create a blog or other content based application and have a medium-like editor in it!